WHYAMERICASUCKS.COM

 Port WestwardNEXT Renewable FuelsFisheriesTribesNOAAColumbia River

-NOAA's biological opinion and essential fish habitat response does not treat the Port Westward proposal like a generic industrial pad.
-It says the project would adversely affect essential fish habitat for Pacific Coast salmon and Pacific Coast groundfish and issued conservation recommendations in response.
+NOAA's biological opinion and essential fish habitat response says the project would adversely affect essential fish habitat for Pacific Coast salmon and Pacific Coast groundfish.
+NOAA issued conservation recommendations in the same file.

 More Stories